just-jeb/angular-builders/packages/custom-webpack/README.md

               }
 ```

-In this example `module.rules` entry from `extra-webpack.config.js` will be prepended to `module.rules` entry from Angular CLI underlying webpack config.
+In this example `module.rules` entry from `extra-webpack.config.js` will be prepended to `module.rules` entry from Angular CLI underlying webpack config.<br>
 Since loaders are evaluated [from right to left](https://webpack.js.org/concepts/loaders/#configuration) this will effectively mean that the loaders you define in your custom configuration will be applied **after** the loaders defined by Angular CLI.

 ## Custom webpack Karma

 Extended `@angular-devkit/build-angular:karma` builder that allows to specify additional webpack configuration (on top of the existing under the hood).
 The builder will run the same build as `@angular-devkit/build-angular:karma` does with extra parameters that are specified in the provided webpack configuration.

 Builder options: